|

 The system - available under Windows and Linux - is open source licensed under LGPL v3,

-you find the code in the download section (source distribution/public svn).
+you find the code in the download section (public github repository).

 Structure of the GrGen.NET system